 Massage stimulates the parasympathetic system in your body, which promotes relaxation.
 It also releases endorphins which give you a natural state of chill.
 This is probably the most important benefit of massage!

-MASSAGE INCREASES YOUR QUALITY OF SLEEP
+INCREASE YOUR QUALITY OF SLEEP

 Insomnia is on the rise, and not getting enough “deep sleep” each night plays havoc with your physical body as well as your mental state.
 Massage not only slows your breathing down (a side effect of relaxation) but also increases serotonin, which in turn increases melatonin.
 It’s the melatonin which helps re-set your sleep pattern (and this is why air crew swear by the supplements for jet lag!)

-We’ve all got aches and pains, many due to bad posture caused by driving in the wrong position and sitting slumped at a desk 9-5.
+We’ve all got aches and pains, many due to bad posture caused by driving in the wrong position or sitting slumped at a desk 9-5.
 Massage can loosen tight muscles, increasing their flexibility and allowing more oxygen to reach them.

 A firm head, neck and shoulder massage will help to relieve headaches and soothe away any tension in the upper back.